Skip to main content

 How Can Healthcare Provider Organizations Prepare for the CMS WISeR Model?

 WISeR may require a significant administrative lift for providers and suppliers subject to the model.
-Organizations should consider the following items as they prepare:
+Providers should assess their readiness and revise their workflows to adhere to the requirements of the model pilot and prepare for potential expansion.

 How Forvis Mazars Can Help